wearepal/EthicML/README.md

 - S - Sensitive Label
 - Y - Class Label

-All methods must assume S and Y are multi-class.
+__Developer note__: All methods must assume S and Y are multi-class.

 We use a DataTuple class to contain the triplet